Welcome to Edwards

 Teaching

-Brooke currently teaches courses in marketing, entrepreneurship and strategic management.
-Her experience varies from teaching small classes of 30 and large classes of 170 at the undergraduate and graduate level.
-She loves engaging with students and endeavours to make every class relevant, timely and engaging.
+Brooke currently teaches undergraduate courses in marketing and business planning and an MBA course in strategy and societal impact.
+Her experience varies from teaching small classes of 30 to large classes of 170 at both the undergraduate and graduate levels.
+She loves engaging with students and endeavours to make every class relevant, impactful and engaging.

 Her current teaching assignment includes: